Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Stefan Theisen for commenting on the draft and for constructive discussions.
-I also thank Zhenya Skvortsov for discussions and very useful guidance in the course of collaborating on \cite{Krasnov:2021nsq}.
-Moreover, the discussions on twistory theory with Maxim Grigoriev, Lionel Mason, Tristan McLoughlin, Arthur Lipstein, and Ivo Sachs that date back to 2017 are much appreciated.
+I am grateful to Lionel Mason, Dmitry Ponomarev, Atul Sharma, Zhenya Skvortsov and Stefan Theisen constructive discussions.
+I appreciate Zhenya Skvortsov very useful guidance in the course of collaborating on \cite{Krasnov:2021nsq}.
+I would like to thank the anonymous JHEP referee for many valuable suggestions and improvements.
+Moreover, the discussions on twistor theory with Maxim Grigoriev, Lionel Mason, Tristan McLoughlin, Arthur Lipstein, and Ivo Sachs that date back to 2017 are much appreciated.
 This work was supported by the Fonds de la Recherche Scientifique - FNRS under Grants No. F.4503.20 ("HighSpinSymm") and T.0022.19 ("Fundamental issues in extended gravitational theories").